God Of War Ragnarok: All Secrets & Easter Eggs

 The Frozen Lightning Bolt In The Crater Region Of Vanaheim (Image credit: eXputer)

-There is a huge optional area that you can explore in Vanaheim, and it is known as the Crater Region.
-This area is filled with hours of side content, but the thing that surprised us the most was the secret lore that you can find here.
+There is a huge optional area you can explore in Vanaheim, known as the Crater Region.
+This area is filled with hours of side content, but what surprised us the most was the secret lore you can find here.
 There is a frozen lighting bolt that you can find in the Crater similar to the one of Midgard that was created after the battle between Thor and Kratos.

-However, the one in the Crater was actually created after the battle between Thor and Faye that happened in the past.
+However, the one in the Crater was created after the battle between Thor and Faye that happened in the past.
 It is a cool little lore secret that you can uncover here.
-Additionally, you will find more information as to why the battle happened after you complete the various side quests in the Crater region, including the Return of the River Favor.
+Additionally, you will find more information about why the battle happened after you complete the various side quests in the Crater region, including the Return of the River Favor.

-This concludes our guide on all of the little secrets and easter eggs that you might have missed in your playthrough of God Of War Ragnarok.
-We tried our best to mention each and every secret that we found in the game.
+This concludes our guide on the little secrets and easter eggs you might have missed in your playthrough of God Of War Ragnarok.
+We tried our best to mention every secret we found in the game.
 However, we might have missed a few on our list.
-Let us know about any secrets that we missed about the game in the comments below!
+Let me know if I missed any secrets about the game in the comments below!

 NEXT: